 Trauma and SUD

-The relationship between trauma and SUD is deeply connected, as your emotional response to the stressors of trauma can lead to unhealthy thinking and behavior patterns.
+Trauma and SUD are deeply connected, as your emotional response to the stressors of trauma can lead to unhealthy thinking and behavior patterns.
 Some of the unhealthy thinking and behavior patterns that can come out of trauma include avoidance behavior seen in self-medicating with substances like alcohol.
 As noted in an article from the National Child Traumatic Stress Network (NCTSN), SUD can develop as a means to distance yourself and manage the distress associated with traumatic experiences.
 After a traumatic event or the buildup of traumatic experiences, you can feel overwhelmed by your physical and emotional response to those stressors, so you seek to numb those emotions with substances that diminish your senses.

 What Is Trauma-Informed Care?